slatedocs/slate/api_docs/source/includes/_netsuite.md

 ### Fun Facts

-- New item receipts are guaranteed to have at least 1 item with quantity > 0
+- New receive logs are guaranteed to have at least 1 item with quantity > 0
-- You can check above by parsing field total_received_quantity
-- Pending item receipts will only show up if PO has status `SYNCED`
+- Pending receive logs will only show up if PO has status `SYNCED`

 ## Get Vendors<code class='get'>GET</code>